 With supermodels and basketball players, this is a harmless weakness of ours.
 But to elevate the risks of texting, some well-meaning car safety advocates are inadvertently but dangerously minimizing the risks of drunk driving.

-Let’s face it, most of us know otherwise good people who occasionally drink and drive.
+Most of us know otherwise good people who occasionally drink and drive.
 But the number of people on our list that fall into that category has dropped in the last 5 years.
 Hasn’t it?
 The reason is the social stigma attached to drinking and driving has increased.
 No one wants those judgmental looks when they walk out of the party or bar.

 We need to sound the alarm on texting while driving and drinking and driving.
-There are so many alarms going off for so many different things, it is hard for important alarms to get the attention they deserve.
+There are so many alarms going off for so many things, it is hard for important alarms to get the attention they deserve.
 But if your goal is to save lives, don’t sound the texting alarm by minimizing another very important alarm.
-So in case there is any ambiguity about that alarm, let’s restate the facts: 162 people died last year in Maryland drunk driving accidents.
+So just in case, there is any ambiguity about that alarm, let’s restate the facts: 162 people died last year in Maryland drunk driving accidents.